GispoCoding/geoviz-notebooks/README.md

 ```

 or any other city.
 You may import multiple cities in the same database if you wish to do
 comparisons between cities.
-You may also import single datasets by separately running any of
+You may only import some datasets by --datasets parameter, e.g.
-the scripts inside the scripts directory.
+`./import.py Helsinki --datasets "access gtfs ookla"`.

 Do note that cities in bigger countries may be slow to import if the city is not available
 as a separate OSM extract.
 In that case, we will have to download the whole country.
 All other